Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Warheads have new options that interact with shields.
 Note that all of these that do not by their very nature require ability to target the shield (such as modifiers like `Shield.Break` or removing / attaching) still require Warhead `Verses` to affect the target unless `EffectsRequireVerses` is set to false on the Warhead.
   - `Shield.Penetrate` allows the warhead ignore the shield and always deal full damage to the TechnoType itself.
 It also allows targeting the TechnoType as if shield doesn't exist.
   - `Shield.Break` allows the warhead to always break shields of TechnoTypes.
 This is done before damage is dealt.
-  - `Shield.BreakAnim` will be displayed instead of ShieldType `BreakAnim` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
+  - `Shield.BreakAnim(s)` will be displayed instead of ShieldType `BreakAnim(s)` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
+If more than one animation is listed, a random one is selected.
+If both are set, `Shield.BreakAnims` will override `Shield.BreakAnim`.
-  - `Shield.HitAnim` will be displayed instead of ShieldType `HitAnim` if set when Warhead hits the shield.
+  - `Shield.HitAnim(s)` will be displayed instead of ShieldType `HitAnim(s)` if set when Warhead hits the shield.
+If more than one animation is listed, a random one is selected.
+If both are set, `Shield.HitAnims` will override `Shield.HitAnim`.
   - If `Shield.SkipHitAnim` is set to true, no hit anim is shown when the Warhead damages the shield whatsoever.
   - `Shield.BreakWeapon` will be fired instead of ShieldType `BreakWeapon` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
   - `Shield.AbsorbPercent` overrides the `AbsorbPercent` value set in the ShieldType that is being damaged.